Nikhil-Wani/Data-structure-and-algorithm/README.md

 Ensure that, a[loc] is less than a[right].

-  If this is the case, then continue with the comparison until right becomes equal to the loc.
+\t  If this is the case, then continue with the comparison until right becomes equal to the loc.

-  If a[loc] > a[right], then swap the two values.
+\t  If a[loc] > a[right], then swap the two values.
 And go to step 3.

-  Set, loc = right
+\t  Set, loc = right

 start from element pointed by left and compare each element in its way with the element pointed by the variable loc.
 Ensure that a[loc] > a[left]

-  if this is the case, then continue with the comparison until loc becomes equal to left.
+\t  if this is the case, then continue with the comparison until loc becomes equal to left.

-  [loc] < a[right], then swap the two values and go to step 2.
+\t  [loc] < a[right], then swap the two values and go to step 2.

-  Set, loc = left.
+\t  Set, loc = left.